This delicious grain salad recipe is perfect for summer lunchboxes and BBQs.

 This grain salad recipe is packed full of all kinds of pulses, grains, seeds and tossed with crunchy vegetables and a Morrocan-inspired salad dressing.
 The secret to the deliciousness in this dish is a spoonful of pomegranate molasses in the dressing, and another drizzled on top.

-Pomegranate molasses are an ancient middle-eastern ingredient.
-Ancient Egyptians, Greeks, and Chinese have all used pomegranate molasses in recipes – even finding it preserved in ancient tombs.
+Pomegranate molasse is an ancient ingredient, and it’s not just found in the middle-east.
+Ancient Egyptians, Greeks, and Chinese have all used pomegranate molasses in recipes – even archaeologists have found it preserved in ancient tombs.
 The Greek goddess of Spring, Persephone, broke her fast with a pomegranate and took her back into the depths of winter.

 I made this grain salad recipe for a beautifully warm day in Spring, and it went down wonderfully with an ice cold drink.
 I plan on making this again for some summer BBQs later on in the year.
 It’s totally different to the usual rice/pasta salad, and when you serve this up to your guests they’ll love how refreshing it is against sticky BBQ meats and vegetables.